Battle of Britain: Bombers

-The Luftwaffe's primary bombers were the Heinkel He 111, Dornier Do 17, and Junkers Ju 88 for level bombing at medium to high altitudes, and the Junkers Ju 87 Stuka for dive-bombing.
+The Luftwaffe's primary bombers were the Heinkel He 111, Dornier Do 17, and Junkers Ju 88 for level bombing at medium to high altitudes, the Ju88 and the Junkers Ju 87 Stuka for dive-bombing.
 The He 111 was used in greater numbers than the others during the conflict, and was better known, partly due to its distinctive wing shape.
 Each level bomber also had a few reconnaissance versions accompanying them that were used during the battle.

 Although it had been successful in previous Luftwaffe engagements, the Stuka suffered heavy losses in the Battle of Britain, particularly on 18 August, due to its slow speed and vulnerability to fighter interception after dive-bombing a target.
 As the losses went up Stuka units, with limited payload and range in addition to their vulnerability, were largely removed from operations over England and diverted to concentrate on shipping, until eventually re-deployed to the Eastern Front in 1941.
 For some raids they were called back, such as on 13 September to attack Tangmere airfield.

 The remaining three bomber types differed in their capabilities; the Dornier Do 17 was both the slowest and had the smallest bomb load; the Ju 88 was the fastest once its mainly external bomb load was dropped; and the He 111 carried the largest, internal, bomb load.
 All three bomber types suffered heavy losses from the home-based British fighters, but the Ju 88 had significantly lower loss rates due to its greater speed and its ability to dive out of trouble (it was originally designed as a dive bomber).
 The German bombers required constant protection by the Luftwaffe's insufficiently numerous fighter force.
 Bf 109Es were ordered to support more than 300–400 bombers on any given day.
 Later in the conflict, when night bombing became more frequent, all three were used.
 Due to its smaller bomb load, the lighter Do 17 was used less than the He 111 and Ju 88 for this purpose.

 On the British side, three bomber types were mostly used on night operations against targets such as factories, invasion ports and railway centres; the Armstrong Whitworth Whitley, the Handley-Page Hampden and the Vickers Wellington were classified as heavy bombers by the RAF, although the Hampden was a medium bomber comparable to the He 111.
 The twin-engined Bristol Blenheim and the obsolescent single-engined Fairey Battle were both light bombers; the Blenheim was the most numerous of the aircraft equipping RAF Bomber Command, and was used in attacks against shipping, ports, airfields and factories on the continent by day and by night.
 The Fairey Battle squadrons, which had suffered heavy losses in daylight attacks during the Battle of France, were brought up to strength with reserve aircraft and continued to operate at night in attacks against the invasion ports, until the Battle was withdrawn from UK front-line service in October 1940.
 (Note: "But night after night. the Battles and the Blenheims, the Wellingtons, the Whitleys and the Hampdens went forth.")